 Next step: the banner.
-I used a kit that came with pre-cut paper-backed burlap pieces and a piece of twine to make the banner, but you could absolutely make your own pennants or whatever shape you want out of burlap, felt or other fabric.
+I used a kit that came with pre-cut paper-backed burlap pieces and a piece of twine to make the banner for my trick or treat table, but you could absolutely make your own pennants or whatever shape you want out of burlap, felt or other fabric.

 I cut the letters out of orange felt, making templates by printing out the word BOO in 300-point Showcard Gothic, a font I love for being a little spooky but still graphic and easy to cut out of felt.

 Stick the letters to the banner with fabric glue, then string the letters onto the burlap and arrange so it hangs in front of the table.

 To let people know the candy is free for the taking, I made a little sign using a chalkboard and a chalk pen (so much easier and less mess than actual chalk).